-Analysis of MHW within the 3 subregions of the NA, suggests that MHW surface signature propagates westward, and at depth.
+Analysis of MHW within the three subregions of the NA suggests that MHW surface signature propagates westward and at depth.
 To further investigate such dynamics and potential drivers, a 3-dimensional decomposition along longitude, depth and time of the MHW intensity field and its possible drivers is carried out.
-The evolution of MHW across the year and the studied regions is highlighted using Hovmöller diagrams of latitudinal averaged intensity over the 3 subregions at the 3 depths of maximum intensity (surface, 40m and 156m) (see Methods, Figure 4 a, b and c).
+The evolution of MHW across the year and the studied regions is highlighted using Hovmöller diagrams of latitudinal averaged intensity over the three subregions at the three depths of maximum intensity (surface, 40 and 156 m) (see Methods, Fig. 4a, b and c).